 Note that this guide is available in several languages.
-In the event of any discrepancy, the english version shall prevail.
+In the event of any discrepancy, the english version shall prevail www. operators guides. brp. com.

-If you want to view and/or print an extra copy of your Operator's Guide, simply visit the following website www.operatorsguides.brp.com.
+If you want to view and/or print an extra copy of your Operator's Guide, simply visit the following website: